zahangirbd/spark-projects/README.md

  - Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
  - Spark works as a stand alone server as well as in clusters.
  - In cluster mode, we need to start a master, then add worker nodes and then we need to submit a job/task for the master or workers
+ - Spark’s primary abstraction is a distributed collection of items called a Dataset.
+Datasets can be created from **Hadoop** InputFormats
+   (such as **HDFS** files) or by transforming other Datasets.

 This contains some spark projects
 Ref: https://spark.apache.org/docs/latest/quick-start.html